davidabian/bigthree-dynet-pd/README.md

 ## 📊 Data availability

-The full set of simulation outputs used in the primary article is archived as a single ZIP file on Zenodo.
+The full set of simulation outputs used in the primary article is archived on Zenodo.

 > Dataset DOI: [https://doi.org/10.5281/zenodo.17714612](https://doi.org/10.5281/zenodo.17714612)